Skip to main content

 • Click on General

-Let's take the example of a Bank Holiday to set this up:
+Let's take the example of a Bank holiday to set this up:

-• First, you create a closure day (as described above), and make sure you have entered Bank Holiday as the type of closure day
+• First, you create a closure day (as described above), and make sure you have entered Bank holiday as the type of closure day

-• Next, you make sure that the bank holiday is included in the attendance schedule, so you can bill for it.
+• Next, you make sure that the Bank holiday is included in the attendance schedule, so you can bill for it.
 Closure days appear as padlocks in your attendance schedule calendar, but they must also be highlighted in purple (as below) if you wish to charge for them.

-• You will need to add the option to charge on Bank Holidays to the session, product, or package.
+• You will need to add the option to charge on Bank holidays to the session, product, or package.

 Click the button below for a detailed guide: